 Legumes are good cover crops grown mostly for their ability to enrich the soil with nitrogen.
 They fix nitrogen from the atmosphere and supply it to the soil.

 Additionally, living plants add organic matter, attract pollinators and beneficial predatory insects, and help prevent erosion of the soil.

-These broadleaf crops make green manure, recycle existing soil nitrogen, and bind the soil together.
+These crops make green manure, recycle existing soil nitrogen, and bind the soil together.
 However, they cannot fix nitrogen from the atmosphere.

-Crops that naturally die of the cold form a nutritious surface mulch that protects the ground from erosion.
+Crops that naturally die from the cold form a nutritious surface mulch that protects the ground from erosion.
 Moreover, those that are winter-killed by other means can leave the ground free for early spring.

 Sowing cover crops for grazing farm animals has many benefits.
 It is primarily a cost-effective way of feeding livestock.